dotnet/runtime/src/mono/wasm/features.md

 You can install it by running `dotnet workload install wasm-tools` from the command line.

 You can also install `dotnet workload install wasm-experimental` to test out new experimental features and templates.
+It includes the WASM templates for `dotnet new` and also preview version of multi-threading flavor of the runtime pack.